GoogleContainerTools/kpt-functions-catalog/examples/render-helm-chart-remote-values-file/README.md

-# inflate-helm-chart: Remote Values File
+# render-helm-chart: Remote Values File

 ### Overview

-This example demonstrates how to imperatively invoke the `inflate-helm-chart` function with a remote values file.
+This example demonstrates how to imperatively invoke the `render-helm-chart` function with a remote values file.

 ### Function invocation